PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/2 Recap.md

 - Red kobold egg
 - 50gp + some silver
 - Ring of cold resistance
-- Want of magic missles
+- Wand of magic missles
 - 4 potions of healing (used all)

 ## Not Looted